HumzaTebai/HumzaTebai/README.md

 I’m @HumzaTebai
-I’m interested in C++ and DSP
+I’m interested in C++ and DSP.
-I’m currently learning C++ and deepening my DSP knowlegde I have a huge 30 years+ experience in music, sound design and sound engineering backed up with a good career, still ongoing...
+I’m currently learning C++ and deepening my DSP knowlegde.
+I have a huge 30 years+ experience in music, sound design and sound engineering backed up with a good career, still ongoing...
 I’m looking to collaborate on DSP projects.
 My email absynthesizerz@hotmail.com